 If the casualty appears unconscious kneel next to them and check for alertness by squeezing their shoulders and shouting a command, but do not place your face near their face and mouth.

 If a casualty is conscious you may ask them to put on a face mask, ask them if they have a temperature or are feeling unwell.
 Do they have a cough, temperature of loss of smell?
 If you suspect Covid-19 maintain a 2 metres distance from the casualty if there is no need to approach closer.

 If you should still first perform a primary survey and if the casualty is not alert open their airway normally, with a head tilt and chin lift.
-If you can lay a cloth or towel lightly over the casualty’s mouth.
+If you can lay a cloth or towel or piece of light clothing loosely over the casualty’s mouth.
 Do not place your face close to theirs.

 Check for breathing by looking and feeling (by hand) for abdominal and chest movement.
 If you have used a cloth over their mouth you may see it move.
 Take your time and wait for up to 10 seconds to make sure the casualty is breathing effectively.

 If you find that the casualty is unresponsive and not breathing, you should ask a bystander to call 999 or 112 for emergency help while you start CPR.
 Ask a helper to find and bring a defibrillator, if available.
 If there is no bystander you need to make the emergency services call.

 Do not perform rescue breaths on the casualty.